-Therefore, the government issues various types of certifications on submission of valid proofs.
+Therefore, the government issues various types of certifications on the submission of valid proofs.
 One such type of certification is the Income Certificate.
-It can be used to take benefit of those schemes where eligibility is determined based on the annual income of the person or his family.
+It can be used to take benefit of those schemes where eligibility is determined based on the annual income of the person or his/her family.

 An Income Certificate is a document issued by an authority under the State Government certifying the annual income of a person or his family from all sources.
 The actual authority that issues such a certificate varies from state to state.
-It is usually the Village Tahsildars that issue the certificate but many states and union territories also have District Magistrate / Collector, Revenue Circle Officers, Sub Divisional Magistrates or other District Authorities appointed for this purpose.
-In certain parts of the country, this certificate is also termed as ‘EWS certificate’ which stands for ‘Economically Weaker Section Certificate’.
+It is usually the Village Tehsildars that issue the certificate but many states and union territories also have District Magistrate, Deputy Commissioner, Collector, Revenue Circle Officers, Sub Divisional Magistrates or other District Authorities appointed for this purpose.

 As mentioned earlier, the income certificate acts as a proof of eligibility to various schemes and benefits granted by the State Government in various fields.
 These fields include but are not limited to: